pabolojo/DIY-Launchpad/README.md

 ![](Images/Launchpad_Assembly.jpeg)

-3. Flash the firmware to the Arduino Pro Micro, 3D print the housing, assemble everything and enjoy. :)
+3. Flash the firmware to the Arduino Pro Micro, 3D print the housing, assembly everything and enjoy. :)

 ![](Images/Launchpad_Result.gif)

-### This is still an ongoing project, and many things have to be fixed/improved yet, feel free to comment the project or make any sugestion you think it would make it better!
+## This is still an ongoing project, and many things have to be fixed/improved yet, feel free to comment the project or make any suggestion you think it would make it better!

 If you want to know what I am currently working on, visit http://psoetardgarcia.ga/